- Why should I supplement my horse with the ingredients in Neigh-Lox Advanced?

 Fermentation metabolites (FM) are produced from a proprietary yeast fermentation process.
 These FM support a healthy immune balance of the horse’s gastrointestinal system.
 A few of the nutritional metabolites in FM include polyphenols, nucleotides, and phytosterols.

-In addition to directly supporting the horse’s own immune responses and antioxidant status, FM support the growth and activity of beneficial bacteria in the hindgut and throughout the GI tract.
-FM helps to maintain improved fiber digestion and a better balance of functional microbes throughout the digestive tract.
+In addition to directly supporting the horse’s own immune responses and antioxidant status, FM support the growth and activity of bacteria in the hindgut and throughout the GI tract.
+FM helps to maintain functional microbes throughout the digestive tract.

 - What is the difference between the original Neigh-Lox and Neigh-Lox Advanced?